Aethlon Medical (AEMD) Emerging Growth Virtual Conference summary

 Emerging Growth Virtual Conference summary

-Initially targeted at viral infections like HIV, Hepatitis C, COVID, and Ebola, the main focus has shifted to oncology, specifically solid tumors unresponsive to anti-PD-1 therapies.
+Initially developed for viral infections, the main focus has shifted to oncology, specifically targeting patients with solid tumors unresponsive to anti-PD-1 therapies.

-The device has treated 44 patients in 173 sessions, showing a strong safety profile with only minor side effects and procedural improvements over time.
+The device has treated 44 patients in 173 sessions, showing a favorable safety profile with only minor side effects and procedural improvements over time.

-Patient recruitment has accelerated through digital outreach and pre-screening, resulting in a pipeline of qualified candidates for the third cohort.
+Recruitment has accelerated through partnerships with online patient outreach and screening platforms, resulting in a pipeline of pre-qualified candidates for upcoming cohorts.

 Latest events from Aethlon Medical